Dentist-Approved

 What are tooth gems?

-Tooth gems are tiny genuine Swarovski crystals, diamonds, opals, or 18-22 karat gold charms that are temporarily applied to the surface of your tooth using dental composite (the same material dentists use for fillings and attaching braces or Invisalign buttons, so it’s safe and non-invasive or permanent).
-Gems are quick and easy way to do something unique and add a little bit of sparkle to your smile!
+Tooth gems are Swarovski crystals, diamonds, opals, or 18 to 22 karat gold charms that are temporarily applied to the surface of your tooth using dental composite (the same material dentists use for fillings and attaching braces or Invisalign attachments, so it’s safe, non-invasive, and non-permanent - no drilling involved)

-Yes, when applied by a trained professional using proper materials and maintained with regular dental hygiene.
-At BW Beauty, I use the exact products you’d find in a dental clinic so they’re enamel-safe, non-damaging, and easily removable (at the dentist) when it’s time to take them off.
-Just keep up with your brushing, flossing, and dental visits like usual to make sure the gem stays clean and your teeth healthy.
+At BW Beauty, I use the same products and methods to apply tooth gems that you’d find in a dental clinic so they’re safe for your enamel and easily removable (at the dentist) when it's time to take them off.
+Keep up with regular brushing, flossing, and dental visits to ensure everything stays safe and healthy.

 How long do they last?

-Tooth gems can last anywhere from a few months to a few years depending on the design, placement, and how well you care for them!
-Small gems might last well over a year or more, while larger gems or more detailed designs may only last a few months.
+Tooth gems can last anywhere from 3 months to several years depending on the design, placement, and how well you care for them!
+Smaller gems might last longer, while larger gems may have a shorter lifespan as they're more easily knocked off while eating etc.

 Will it hurt or cause sensitivity?